RebornBeat/BGP-X/docs/ecosystem_unification.md

                          All reach all.
 None is secondary.
 ```

-**Satellite internet (Starlink, Iridium, Inmarsat, etc.) is clearnet.** Commercial satellite internet services provide BGP-routed IP connectivity.
-From BGP-X's protocol perspective, a node with Starlink WAN is a clearnet node — domain type 0x00000001 — the same as fiber or cellular, with a higher latency class.

 A Meshtastic community in Lima, a privacy-conscious clearnet user in Berlin, and a satellite-connected research station in Antarctica can all participate in the same network, route to each other's services, and maintain end-to-end privacy throughout.

 ---